TanishkaMarrott/Deep-Learning/Image Colorization Tutorial/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/moein-shariatnia/Deep-Learning/blob/main/Image%20Colorization%20Tutorial/Image%20Colorization%20with%20U-Net%20and%20GAN%20Tutorial.ipynb)

-**This is an advanced tutorial on _Image Colorization_ using deep learning and [PyTorch](https://pytorch.org/).**

-**This is [the related article](https://towardsdatascience.com/colorizing-black-white-images-with-u-net-and-conditional-gan-a-tutorial-81b2df111cd8) on **TowardsDataScince** by myself which you can check out.
-I've put the explanations here as well but one could prefer to read it from the article.**

 I highly recommend that you go through this tutorial in **colab** by simply clicking the **Open in Colab** badge below.
 You can train the models from scratch or downlaod the pretrained weights and use it to colorize your black & white images.
 All the tutorial explanations are included there as well.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/moein-shariatnia/Deep-Learning/blob/main/Image%20Colorization%20Tutorial/Image%20Colorization%20with%20U-Net%20and%20GAN%20Tutorial.ipynb)

-**Please :star: star :star: this repo if you liked the tutorial :)**

 ## Final model's output